rscherrer/speciome/README.md

 ## Build

-We use [vcpkg](https://github.com/microsoft/vcpkg) from Microsoft to build on multiple platforms.
+We use [vcpkg](https://github.com/microsoft/vcpkg) to install the necessary libraries and CMake as a build system.

 ### Linux, MacOS